jnwatson/py-lmdb/docs/index.rst

     return :py:func:`buffer` objects instead of strings by passing `buffers=True` to :py:meth:`Environment.begin` or :py:class:`Transaction`.

-    In Python, :py:func:`buffer` objects can be used in many places where strings are expected.
+    In Python :py:func:`buffer` objects can be used in many places where strings are expected.
 In every way they act like a regular sequence: they support slicing, indexing, iteration, and taking their length.
 Many Python APIs will automatically convert them to bytestrings as necessary, since